-The data here shows the overall gender pay and bonus gap based on hourly rates of pay for the year to 30th June 2023
+The data shows the overall gender pay based on hourly rates of pay for the year to 30th June 2024.

 SEAI gender breakdown by proportion of employees

-ŕ Ť
+ŕ Å

-Male 46.80% Female 53.20%
+Male 45.61% Female 54.39%

 Hourly pay The difference between the mean hourly pay of male employees and that of female employees.
-8.46% The difference between the median hourly pay of male employees and that of female employees.
-11.56% Part-time pay The difference between the mean pay of part-time male employees and that of part-time female employees.
+8.06% The difference between the median hourly pay of male employees and that of female employees.
+13.53%

+Part-time pay The difference between the mean pay of part-time male employees and that of part-time female employees.
 0% The difference between the median pay of part-time male employees and that of part-time female employees.
-0% Temporary contracts The difference between the mean pay of male employees and that of female employees on temporary contracts. -2.20% The difference between the median pay of male employees and that of female employees on temporary contracts. -2.45% Bonus pay The difference between the mean bonus pay of male employees and that of 0% female employees.

-Proportions paid a bonus and Benefit-in-Kind (BIK) The proportions of male and female employees paid bonus pay.
-0% The proportions of male and female employees who received BIK.
-0%
+0% 1 Temporary contracts The difference between the mean pay of male employees and that of female employees on temporary contracts. -0.70% The difference between the median pay of male employees and that of female employees on temporary contracts.
+0.04% 1 Bonus pay The difference between the mean bonus pay of male employees and that of female employees.
+N/A The difference between the median bonus pay of male employees and that of female employees.
+N/A Proportions paid a bonus and Benefit-in-Kind (BIK) The proportions of male and female employees paid bonus pay.
+N/A